The tourist version of what I saw for 365 days

 When we got there, a guy from Ohio and myself, we shared duty with Air Force Combat Control teams that rotated in and out weekly.
 The Army promised us a control tower, wasn't built when I left a couple/three months later.
 The big non-hostile event at Quan Loi while I was there was a C-124 bringing in a tracked artillery piece.
 For the record, I'm one of the guys standing by the jeep (control tower).
 A thank you to Bill Carr for the use of the image below.
 More HERE

-Click the picture to enlarge the gallery pictures below.
+Click a picture to enlarge the gallery pictures below.
 They can be made slightly larger again by increasing your browser magnification (settings usually top right in the browser window).

 Tan Son Nhat - Sept - Apr '68